fieldgauge/fieldgauge.github.io/index.md

 - [Port Royal](port-royal): house rules for the card game

 ## What's in a name?
-A field gauge is one of the headspace gauges, sized between GO and NO-GO.
+A field gauge is one of the headspace gauges.
+Its dimensions are outside of GO and NO-GO, but that state is still safe.